| Home Trail

 high up on the Cumberland Plateau in Grundy County, the county just south

-60 feet wide, and runs around 250 cfs in the summer, 500 cfs in the winter.
+that is about 60 feet wide, and runs around 250 cfs in the summer, 500

-A big storm just last month pushed the flow to over 12,000 cfs, and the
+cfs in the winter.
+A big storm just last month pushed the flow to over

-big Nashville flood of May 2010 was preceded by a flow of over 20,000 cfs
+12,000 cfs, and the big Nashville flood of May 2010 was preceded by a flow

-at the guaging station about 5 miles upriver.
-We see giant logs high up
+of over 20,000 cfs at the guaging station about 5 miles upriver.
+We see

-on the banks that were deposited by that flood, though we were not living
+giant logs high up on the banks that were deposited by that flood, though

-here at the time.
-In the summer, the river is shallow enough to wade without
+we were not living here at the time.
+In the summer, the river is shallow

-getting my naval wet, and warm enough to do it without waders.
-The bottom
+enough to wade without getting my naval wet, and warm enough to do it without

-water is too murky to see the bottom, so it's lucky that usually the water
+negotiate when the water is too murky to see the bottom, so it's lucky

-is crystal-clear.
-Red eye bass and crappie inhabit the waters, and on many
+that usually the water is crystal-clear.
+Red eye bass and crappie inhabit

-occasions, we've caught lots of fish.
-I've never seen any, but champion-size
+the waters, and on many occasions, we've caught lots of fish.
+I've never

-muskie also prowl these waters.
-One guy caught a 42-inch muskie just a
+seen any, but champion-size muskie also prowl these waters.
+One guy caught

-few miles upriver this summer.
+a 42-inch muskie just a few miles upriver this summer.

 Halfway to the river, a spring